-- Pricey when compared with other types of shingles
+- Pricey when compared with other types

-- Expensive to repair, because there aren’t very many companies that specialize in this particular type of shingle material
+- Expensive to repair, because there aren’t very many companies that specialize in this particular type of material

 - Quite heavy and may not be an ideal match if your home can’t easily handle the weight